About our Center

 SQCC

 The Center is named for the late His Majesty Sultan Qaboos bin Said al Said of Oman.
 His Majesty was an avid supporter of the arts and cultural conservation, and the center is one of his many cultural legacies.
 H.E.
 Ambassador Moosa Hamdan bin Moosa Al Tai, Ambassador of Oman to the United States, serves as Chair of the SQCC Board of Oversight.
-Dr. Majid Al Khalili serves as the Executive Director of SQCC.
+Dr. Majid Al Khalili serves as Executive Director of SQCC.
 SQCC is grateful to His Majesty Sultan Haitham bin Tarik for his continued support.

 For more information regarding SQCC's programs, scholarships, and resources, or to schedule a group tour of the Oman cultural exhibition, please email [email protected].